Vadiza/sage-3.5b/readme.txt

 -------------------------------------------------------------------------------

-		         README file for SAGE v3.x
+		         README file for SAGE v3.5+

 		written by Byungil(Brent) Jeong, Ratko Jagodic,
-                           Luc Renambot
+                           Luc Renambot, Matthew Doering

 -------------------------------------------------------------------------------

-0. Differences from v2.1
+0. Differences from v3.4
-	(1) Direct interaction with the display is now possible with a joystick connected to a machine where the UI is running (read more about it in ui/README)
-	(2) Launching SAGE and all of the components is now greatly simplified through SageLauncher.
-All of the components can be configured as well.
-	(3) SageProxy is now included in the SAGE distribution (for more info check bin/sageProxy/README)
+	(1) Make environment has be re-factored.
+Source and target directory structures have moved.
+Build dependencies have been added.
+	(2) New options in DIM to control window display.
+	  - SHOW_WINDOW_TITLE = False -  Controls if the window title bar is displayed
+	  - CORNER_SCALE = .3 - Scale factor to size the corner boxes on objects
+	(3) Upper right corner now closes windows, does not resize.
-	(4) Bug fixes, minor changes to the applications
+	(4) Bug fixes.

 1. Install libraries